You probably already know you have a credit score. But do you know where your credit score comes from or how you can learn more about your score?

 If you sign up for a credit monitoring service, you’ll usually only need to provide this information once.
 After that, monitoring services that have your permission to check your score can do so when you log into your account.

-How to Check Your Credit Report for Free with MoneyLion
+How to Check Your Credit Score with MoneyLion

-You can view your credit score for free when you sign up with MoneyLion.
+You can get access to track and view your credit score when you sign up with MoneyLion.
 Use these simple steps to get started.

 1. Download the App.